Pierre André de Suffren: War of the Austrian Succession

 Suffren served on the 64-gun Solide and took part in the Battle of Toulon in 1744.
 During the battle, Solide engaged HMS Northumberland.
 In the spring of 1745, Suffren transferred to Pauline, part of a 5-ship and 2-frigate squadron under Captain Jean-Baptiste Mac Nemara, (Note: Alternatively spelt "Macnémara", "Macnemara" or "Macnamara") sent to America to harass British forces.
 At his return, Suffren served on the 60-gun Trident, under Captain d'Estourmel, and took part in the Duc d'Anville expedition.

-Suffren graduated from the Gardes-Marine in 1747 as an ensign, and worked on commissioning the brand new 74-gun Monarque, under Captain La Bédoyère, in a squadron under Des Herbiers de l'Estenduère.
-He took part in the Second Battle of Cape Finisterre on 25 October 1747, where La Bédoyère was killed and Monarque, badly damaged, was captured.
-Suffren was taken prisoner.
+Suffren graduated from the Gardes-Marine in 1747 as an ensign, and worked on commissioning the brand new 74-gun Monarque, under Captain La Bédoyère, in a squadron under Henri-François des Herbiers, Marquis de l'Estenduère.

-The Treaty of Aix-la-Chapelle restoring peace, Suffren joined the navy of the Order of Saint John.
-He served in several commercial expeditions on galleys of the order, escorting merchantmen and defending them against attacks from Barbary pirates.
-In late 1754, Suffren departed Malta to return to Toulon.
+Suffren took part in the Second Battle of Cape Finisterre on 25 October 1747, where La Bédoyère was killed and Monarque, badly damaged, was captured.
+Suffren was taken prisoner by the British.
+Following the end of the war in 1748 with the signing of the Treaty of Aix-la-Chapelle, Suffren joined the navy of the Order of Saint John.
+He served in several commercial expeditions on the navy's galleys, escorting merchantmen and defending them against attacks from Barbary pirates.
+In late 1754, Suffren left the navy of the Order of Saint John and departed Malta to return to Toulon.

 Seven Years' War

-In 1756, Suffren had returned to Toulon and had risen to lieutenant.
-At the outbreak of the Seven Years' War, Suffren was appointed to the 64-gun Orphée, part of a 12-ship squadron under La Galissonière tasked with ferrying 12,000 men under Maréchal de Richelieu to strike Menorca.
-The squadron departed on 10 April, arriving on 17 and landing troops; the British garrison retreated to St. Philip's Castle and was forced to surrender after the Siege of Fort St Philip.
-Patrolling between Menorca and Mallorca to prevent British relief to support Fort St. Philip, La Galissonière intercepted a 13-ship squadron under Admiral Byng, leading to the Battle of Minorca.
-The British failed to break the French blockade, and Fort St. Philip fell on 29 July.
+By 1756, Suffren was once again serving in the French navy at Toulon and had risen to ship-of-the-line lieutenant.
+At the outbreak of the Seven Years' War, Suffren was appointed to the 64-gun Orphée, part of a 12-ship fleet under Roland-Michel Barrin de La Galissonière tasked with ferrying 12,000 men under Armand de Vignerot du Plessis to invade British-held Menorca.
+The squadron departed on 10 April, arriving on 17 and landing troops; the British garrison retreated to St. Philip's Castle where they were besieged by the French.
+Patrolling between Menorca and Mallorca to prevent British relief efforts to support Fort St. Philip, La Galissonière intercepted a British fleet under Admiral of the Blue John Byng, leading to the tactically inconclusive Battle of Minorca.
+Byng's fleet returned to England, and Fort St. Philip fell on 29 July.

 In 1757, Suffren transferred to the 80-gun Océan, flagship of a 6-ship and 2-frigate squadron under Jean-François de La Clue-Sabran.
 The squadron departed Toulon in November, bound for Brest.
-On 7 December, it called Cartagena to resupply, and found itself blockaded by a British from under Henry Osborne.
-A relief squadron under Duquesne de Menneville attempted to break the blockade, but was destroyed in the Battle of Cartagena, as La Clue failed to sortie.
+On 7 December, it called Cartagena to resupply, and found itself blockaded by a British squadron under Henry Osborne.
+A French relief squadron under Michel-Ange Duquesne de Menneville attempted to break the blockade, but was destroyed by Osborne's squadron at the Battle of Cartagena, as La Clue failed to sortie.
 Suffren witnessed the capture of Foudroyant and Orphée on 28 February 1758.
 La Clue's squadron eventually returned to Toulon.